 The Canada Pension Plan Retirement Pension

 Service Canada delivers the Canada Pension Plan (CPP) program on behalf of the Department of Employment and Social Development Canada (ESDC).

 This publication contains general information on the CPP retirement pension.
-In case of dispute, the wording and provisions of the Canada Pension Plan and Regulations prevail.
+In case of dispute, the wording and provisions of the Canada Pension Plan legislation and regulations prevail.

 This publication can be made available in alternative formats such as Braille, large print, audio cassette, CD, DAISY, and computer diskette.
 Call 1 800 O-Canada (1-800-622-6232) to request a copy.
 If you have a hearing or speech impairment and use a teletypewriter (TTY), call 1-800-926-9105.